ssilverman/QNEthernet/README.md

 ### Configuring macros using the Arduino IDE

-_[Current as of this writing: Arduino IDE 2.1.0, Teensyduino 1.58]_
+_[Current as of this writing: Arduino IDE 2.1.1, Teensyduino 1.58]_

 The Arduino IDE provides a facility to override the build options specified in a platform's build configuration file, _platform.txt_.
 It does this by looking for a file named _platform.local.txt_ in the same place.
 Any options in that "local" file override equivalent options in the main file.

+Note that the IDE might need to be restarted when the file changes.

 The suggested way to override compiler options is with the `compiler.cpp.extra_flags` and `compiler.c.extra_flags` properties.
 However,